franciscomancan/resume/cheatsheet/git.cheatsheet.md

 	'git diff branch_1...branch_2' = find the diff from common ancestor of 2 branches, use three dots 'git log --diff-filter=D --summary' = lists all deleted files throughout the change history, grouped by commit 'git log --author=Anthony' = return all commits where Anthony is in the author attribute; Add --all if you intend to search all branches and not just the current commit's ancestors in your repo.
-	'git log -SZLIB_BUF_MAX --oneline' = If we want to find out for example when the ZLIB_BUF_MAX constant was originally introduced, we can tell Git to only show us the commits that either added or removed that string with the -S option.

 	'git ls-tree -r HEAD' = will list all files ('blobs' only?) from root, recursively, along with a hash of the file itself; look for duplicates of hashes to detect..

 Pull Requests: